AzitaMah/SiCalendarSkill_mahmoudi_rinck_buck_lapp/Pflichtenheft.md

 ### Beispielhafte Anfragen:
 **Nächster Termin:**
-- U: Was ist mein nächster Termin?
+- U: What's my next appointment?
-- M: Dein nächster Termin ist am "dd.mm.yyyy" und lautet "xy".
+- M: Your next appointment is on the "dd.mm.yyyy", starts at "hh:mm" and is called "name".

 **Termine an bestimmtem Tag**
-- U: Welche Termine habe ich am "dd.mm.yyyy"?
+- U: What are my appointments on the "dd.mm.yyyy"?
-- M: An diesem Tag hast du keine Termine.
-- M: Dein Termin am "dd.mm." lautet "xy"
+- M: You don't have any appointments on that day.
+- M: Your appointment on the "dd.mm.yyyy" starts at "hh:mm" and is called "name"

 **Neuen Termin anlegen**
-- U: Ich möchte am "dd.mm.yyyy" einen neuen Termin anlegen.
-- M: Okay.
-Wie lautet dein Termin?
-- U: "Termin Name"
-- M: Ist es ein Ganztagestermin?
-- U: Nein.
-- M: Wann beginnt der Termin?
-- U: "hh:mm"
-- M: Wann endet der Termin?
-- U: "hh:mm"
+- U: Create an appointment "name" on the "dd.mm.yyyy" starting at "hh:mm" and ending at "hh:mm".
-- M: Ich habe einen Termin am "dd.mm." hinzugefügt von "Beginn" bis "Ende" mit dem Namen "Termin Name".
+- M: I created a new appointment called "name" on the "dd.mm.yyyy".
+It starts at "hh:mm" and ends at "hh:mm".

 **Bestehenden Termin umbenennen**
-- U: Ich möchte am "dd.mm." den Termin umbennenen.
-- M: Okay.
-Wie soll der Termin heißen?
+- U: I want to rename the appointment "old name" on the "dd.mm.yyyy" to "new name".
+- M: The appointment has been changed to "new name".

 **Termin löschen**
-- U: Termin am "dd.mm." löschen.
-- M: Soll der Termin am "dd.mm." sicher gelöscht werden?
+- U: Delete the appointment "name" on the "dd.mm.yyyy".
+- M: Are you sure you want to delete "name" on the "dd.mm.yyyy"?
-- U: Ja
+- U: Yes
-- M: Der Termin wurde gelöscht.
+- M: The appointment "name" has been deleted.

 **Fehlerhafte Anfrage**
-- U: "fehlerhafte Anfrage"
+- U: "wrong request"
-- M: Das habe ich nicht verstanden.
-Kannst du es bitte wiederholen?
+- M: I didn't understand that.
+Please repeat your request.
 User versucht nicht bestehenden Termin zu löschen:
-- M: es tut mir leid, aber am "dd.mm" besteht zur Zeit kein Termin, der gelöscht werden kann.
+- M: There is no appointment on the "dd.mm.yyyy" called "name" to delete.

 Anmerkungen zu den Anfragen:
 - Das Jahr muss beim Termin abfragen, angeben oder erstellen immer mitgeteilt werden.